lform/lwind/readme.md

 ### Buttons

-Button classes are baked into lwind and can be invoked with the following options.
+Button classes are baked into Lwind and can be invoked with the following options.
 Buttons use the baseclass and modifier syntax.

 #### Colors